DGCLab/PERREO-Pipeline/lncRNA/README_lnc.md

 # LncRNAs analysis<br>
-Many long non-coding RNAs (lncRNAs) are also active in the cell transcriptome.
-They are not included in repeatmasker annotations tracks, but they can be found in GENCODE specific annotations.<br>
+Many long non-coding RNAs (lncRNAs) are also active in the cell transcriptome under certain contexts.
+These molecules annotations are not included in repeatmasker annotations tracks, but they can be found in GENCODE specific annotations.<br>

 Here we propose a comprehensive pipeline to study the lncRNAs expression in different types of samples.
 The pipeline is composed of the same steps as PERREO, but changing some specific arguments specialized in detecting long non-coding features.
 The workflow is designed to run the bioinformatic analysis with data derived from paired-end sequencing approaches. <br>